Wirayabovorn007/PSCP-2024/README.md

-Some task on PSCP subject 2024
+Some tasks on PSCP subject 2024